+'''

-WEBHOSTn> cd ORACLE_BASE/admin/instance_name/bin WEBHOSTn> opmnctl startall
+WEBHOSTn> cd ORACLE_BASE/admin/instance_name/bin

+WEBHOSTn> opmnctl startall

+'''

 - 2. Back up the database.
 This is a full database backup (either hot or cold) using Oracle Recovery Manager (recommended) or operating system tools such as tar for cold backups if possible. - 3.
-Back up the Administration Server domain directory to save your domain configuration.
-The configuration files all exist in the ORACLE_BASE/admin/ domain_name directory.
-Run the following command to create the backup:
+Back up the BI Instance in the application tier, as follows: - a.
+Shut down the instance using opmnctl: